-Public agency applicants must submit one original signed proposal and one electronic copy of the original signed proposal.
+Public agency applicants must submit one original signed Proposal and one electronic copy of the original signed Proposal.

-The signed proposal must be received by the BSCC by 5:00 p.m. on February 21, 2017 March ##, 2019.
-Submit the original signed proposal with one binder clip in the top left corner.
-Do not submit the proposal in a binder, spiraled, or any other variation.
+The signed Proposal must be received by the BSCC by 5:00 p.m. on February 21, 2017.

-1. Mail one original signed proposal to the following address:
+1. Mail one original signed Proposal to the following address:

-Board of State and Community Corrections Corrections Planning and Grant Programs Division 2590 Venture Oaks Way, Suite 200 Sacramento, CA 95833 Attn: Proposition 47 Grant
+Board of State and Community Corrections Corrections Planning and Programs Division 2590 Venture Oaks Way, Suite 200 Sacramento, CA 95833 Attn: Proposition 47 Grant

-2. Email one legible electronic copy of the signed proposal to: Prop47@bscc.ca.gov.
+2. Email one legible electronic copy of the signed Proposal to: Prop47@bscc.ca.gov.

-Note: BOTH the original signed proposal hard copy and electronic version must be received by the date and time listed above.
+Note: BOTH the original hard copy and electronic version must be received by the date and time listed above.